Presenting a tutorial, paper, demo, or panel? Here's what to do.

 Main Conference (September 24 & 25)

 Each room will have a PC available for presenters who prefer to bring their presentation on a USB drive, but presenters may connect their own laptops as well.
-If you plan to use your own laptop for your presentation and, in particular, a Mac, please be sure to bring appropriate dongles, as we cannot guarantee that the right one will be available (though a few adapters will be provided).
+If you plan to use your own laptop for your presentation and, in particular, a Mac, please be sure to bring appropriate dongles, as we cannot guarantee that the right one will be available (the projectors use a HDMI connector).
+All projectors will be HD resolution (1920x1080p).

 We request that presenters upload a PDF of their final slides to the Gateways 2019 proceedings portal by Friday, October 25.
-You are also welcome to upload other supplemental files.
-When you upload your initial file, you'll create an OSF account and will receive instructions about how to edit your entry and add files.
+Of course you are welcome to upload these sooner than October, but we allow you a month, in case you need it.
+You are also welcome to upload other supplemental files such as handouts.
+When you upload your initial file, you'll create an OSF account with a password, and through that account you can add or edit files.
+If you did not claim that account when you did your first upload, look for an email with a subject line something like "Project created on OSF" sent by email@example.com.